lobodpav/grunt-spawn-pipe/README.md

 }
 ```

-`args` property is optional while the rest is mandatory.
+`options` and `args` properties are optional.
+The rest is mandatory.

 # Technical details